Written by Sean McPheat |

 This template will give you some tips on how to better recognise people who may possess the variables needed to succeed in your business and a check list to help you make better hiring decisions on a consistent bases.

-The information and advice contained in this document is compiled from more than 30 years of practical, real-world hiring experiences and not from scientific assessment testing or psychological theories.
+The information and advice contained in this document is compiled from more than 30 years of practical, real-world hiring experiences and not from scientific Sales Assessment testing or psychological theories.
 This information represents a study of hundreds of successful sales people and presents traits that are common in the majority of them.

 This strategy is not foolproof, but it will help you find more of those people with the potential to become sales superstars in your field.
 Remember that a “diamond in the rough” first appears as a lump of coal.